gipi/blog/_posts/2020-02-14-debugging-linux-kernel-drivers.md

 ```

 It's important to know that you need ``gcc`` to compile the kernel
+since the code uses a [couple of extensions](https://developer.ibm.com/tutorials/l-gcc-hacks/) of this compiler
 and in particular, depending on the version of the kernel you are trying
 to compile, a specific version; to find out which version is supported
 look in the directory ``include/linux/`` for some file named ``compiler-gccX.h``.